 Student Testing Compliance Process: Ensuring Timely and Regular Testing

-To ensure the health and safety of the campus community, Colby College is implementing a new testing compliance process to address students who miss their scheduled tests.
-A test is considered “missed” unless the student is excused from testing, in writing, by the Health Center or the Office of the Dean of Students.
+To ensure the health and safety of the campus community, Colby College is utilizing a testing compliance process to address students who miss their scheduled tests.
+A test is considered “missed” unless the student is excused from testing, in writing, by the Office of the Dean of Students.
+Requests should be submitted through the following google form [https://forms.gle/2Gd8YadcPvzBgUSv5].
 Students must obtain a written excuse before, not after, they are scheduled to test, and the request must fully explain why they cannot attend scheduled testing.
-This process will begin on January 4.
-The number of missed tests will reset on February 10.
-The date on which the College will begin counting the number of missed test dates begins on February 10 and runs through Commencement Day.
+This process will begin on the first day of classes – September 8, 2021.
+The date on which the College will begin counting the number of missed test dates begins on September 8 and runs through the last day of the first semester – December 20, 2021.

 Out of Sequence Testing - Process: